Spantree/spantree.github.io/source/_posts/2014-02-03-backbone-repository-pattern.markdown

 ```

 We introduced the Q library for dealing with promises (a matter of personal preference).
 Our clients don't need
-to know what libary is being used, they just need to know its a Promises/A+ compatiable library.
+to know what library is being used, they just need to know its a Promises/A+ compatible library.
 So we should be
 able to substitute the Q library for Bluebird if we need to and any client of this class won't need to change.